Steve Clifford: Orlando Magic

 On May 30, 2018, Clifford was named the head coach of the Orlando Magic.

 The Magic started the 2018–19 season by splitting their first 24 games before falling 11 games under .500 after a 126–117 loss to the Oklahoma City Thunder.
 Despite the dismal start, Clifford led the Magic on a dramatic turnaround.
 On April 7, 2019, Orlando defeated the Boston Celtics 116–108 to clinch their first playoff berth since the 2011–12 season.
 The win also clinched the Magic's first Southeast Division title since the 2009–10 season.
 This was the Magic's first playoff appearance since trading Dwight Howard to the Los Angeles Lakers in 2012, ending the longest playoff drought in franchise history.

 On June 5, 2021, Clifford and the Magic decided to part ways.

 Charlotte Hornets (second stint)

 After the 2021–22 NBA season concluded, the Hornets re-hired Clifford as their head coach on June 24, 2022.

+On April 3, 2024, the Hornets announced that Clifford would step down as head coach at the end of the 2023–24 season and move into a front-office advisory role.

+Phoenix Suns

+On August 13, 2025, the Phoenix Suns hired Clifford to serve as a coaching advisor under head coach Jordan Ott.